junghan0611/spacemacs/layers/+lang/c-c++/README.md

     4. LLDB adapter installation

         Install the `lldb-vscode` program.
-It usually comes with `lldb` from your distribution\'s package repository.
-Alternatively
-        build directly following the [official installation
+It usually comes with `lldb` from your distribution's package repository.
+Alternatively build directly following the [official installation
         instructions](https://github.com/llvm/llvm-project/tree/main/lldb/tools/lldb-vscode#installation-for-visual-studio-code).

         Adjust the `dap-lldb-debug-program` variable to match the